What makes the Augustana Calendar unique

 Note: The Bachelor of Music (BMus) program consists of 122 credits; the Bachelor of Science/Bachelor of Education (BSc/BEd) combined program is 150 credits over 5 years.

 Augustana is the University of Alberta’s liberal arts and sciences campus.
 As such, our degree programs are broad-based and require that students take courses in a variety of different areas.
 All programs are made up of the following components:

 - First Year Seminar - All students new to the Augustana Campus are required to take a First Year Seminar (FYS) course during their first 3-week session at Augustana.
-This seminar will be small, intensive, and discussion-based, and is designed to introduce you to the high-impact learning that you should anticipate, and need to be familiar with during your university studies.
+Your FYS will be a small, intensive, and discussion-based course with the goal of introducing you to skills that will help you succeed throughout university.
 More information on this seminar can be found in the Registration section of this guide.

 - Major Course requirements - A major is the primary subject of study.
 Majors consist of 42 to 66 credits (★) of your overall degree.